arnavgautam/TreeHacks2015/Demos/Demo-ContosoExpenseReporting/Demo.md

 	- **LOGIN NAME**:  _AzureAdmin_
 	- **LOGIN PASSWORD**: _Passw0rd!_
 1. Choose a **REGION** that matches the region used by the web site that you created previously.
-1. Ensure that the option labeled **Allow Windows Azure services to access the server** is selected.
+1. Ensure that the option labeled **Allow Microsoft Azure services to access the server** is selected.

 	![Database server settings](Images/database-server-settings.png?raw=true "Database server settings")